arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 PureScript is mostly used for writing frontend code.
 Because of this, there are many DOM manipulation libraries available.
-In this section, I talk about five different PureScript libraries used for DOM manipulation: purescript-simple-dom, purescrit-dom, purescript-react, Thermite, and Halogen.
+In this section, I talk about five different PureScript libraries used for DOM manipulation: purescript-simple-dom, purescript-dom, purescript-react, Thermite, and Halogen.
 They are ordered from least-used to most-used.
 When using PureScript in production, you should really consider using Thermite or Halogen.